jdya73/DevOps_Netflix/README.md

 Don't forget to reload or restart Prometheus to apply these changes to your configuration.

-To deploy an application with ArgoCD, you can follow these steps, which I'll outline in Markdown format:

-Deploy Application with ArgoCD
-Install ArgoCD:

-You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the EKS Workshop documentation.

-Set Your GitHub Repository as a Source:

-After installing ArgoCD, you need to set up your GitHub repository as a source for your application deployment.
-This typically involves configuring the connection to your repository and defining the source for your ArgoCD application.
-The specific steps will depend on your setup and requirements.

-Create an ArgoCD Application:

-name: Set the name for your application.
-destination: Define the destination where your application should be deployed.
-project: Specify the project the application belongs to.
-source: Set the source of your application, including the GitHub repository URL, revision, and the path to the application within the repository.
-syncPolicy: Configure the sync policy, including automatic syncing, pruning, and self-healing.
-Access your Application

 To Access the app make sure port 30007 is open in your security group and then open a new tab paste your NodeIP:30007, your app should be running.
 Phase 7: Cleanup